Argentina’s government is wooing entrepreneurs with a new law

 Despite years of economic uncertainties and the lack of a proper legal framework to help promising startups obtain capital, Argentine entrepreneurs are building a vibrant entrepreneurial ecosystem.

-The country is home to many of Latin America’s biggest startup success stories and with the introduction of one new law, the pathway to success is about to get a whole lot easier.
+The country is home to many of Latin America’s biggest startup success stories, and with the introduction of one new law, the pathway to success is about to get a whole lot easier.
 Last month, the Senate voted unanimously to approve legislation supporting entrepreneurial activity growth in Argentina.

-Aimed at easing the bureaucratic burdens entrepreneurs must bear and backed by the Association of Entrepreneurs in Argentina (ASEA) and Argentina Association of Private Equity, Venture and Seed Capital (ARCAP), the new legislation replaces the old application, approval, and financing procedures that took up to one year for entrepreneurs to complete before they could legally launch their companies.
+Aimed at easing the bureaucratic burdens entrepreneurs must bear, and backed by the Association of Entrepreneurs in Argentina (ASEA) and Argentina Association of Private Equity, Venture and Seed Capital (ARCAP), the new legislation replaces the old application, approval and financing procedures that took up to one year for entrepreneurs to complete before they could legally launch their companies.

 The passing of the Entrepreneurs’ Law (Ley de Emprendedores) comes at a pivotal time for Argentina.
 It is aligned with President Mauricio Macri’s push to open up Argentina’s economy and place the country once again in the global market.
 But, to fully understand the significance of the Entrepreneurs’ Law, it’s important to understand Argentina’s difficult, yet resilient, entrepreneurial past.